takenet/messaginghub-docs/docs/en/extensions/contacts.md

 |-----------------------|--------------|-----------------|
 | postmaster@msging.net (default address - not required)) | /contacts | [ContactExtension](https://github.com/takenet/messaginghub-client-csharp/blob/master/src/Takenet.MessagingHub.Client/Extensions/Contacts/ContactExtension.cs) |

 The **contacts** extension allows the management of the chatbot's roster, which can be used to store data of the chatbot clients.
-It is possible to save information like name, address, gender and generic information, using the `extras` property.
+It is possible to save information like name, address, gender and other generic information, using the `extras` property.

 For more information about all the supported fields, please refer to the [protocolo Lime](http://limeprotocol.org/resources.html#contact) documentation.